mzyates/techindicators/documentation.md

 KST=SMA1(ROC1)+2∗SMA1(ROC2)+3∗SMA3(ROC3)+4∗SMA4(ROC4)

 where "SMA" refers to the simple moving average, and "ROC" is the rate of change in price.
-The signal line is a simple moving of KST.
+The signal line is a simple moving average of KST.
 Since the number of periods for each of the 4 rates of change are adjustable, and the number of periods for each simple moving average is adjustable, the calculation of KST involves a lot of parameters.
 The standard values are 10, 15, 20, and 30 periods for calculation of ROC1, ROC2, ROC3, and ROC4, respectively.
 Standard vales are 10, 10, 10, 15, and 9 periods for SMA1, SMA2, SMA3, SMA4, and the signal line SMA, respectively.
 Therefore, the standard call to the kst function would be:

 kst(price,10,15,20,30,10,10,10,15,9)